-In the opinion of the Directors, the results of operations of the Company during the financial year were not substantially affected by any item, transaction or event of a material and unusual nature.
+In the opinion of the Directors, the results of the operations of the Company during the financial any item, transaction or event of a material and unusual nature which is likely, in the opinion of the in which this report is made.

-There has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature which is likely, in the opinion of the Directors, to affect substantially the results of the operations of the Company for the financial year in which this report is made.
+There has not arisen in the interval between the end of the financial year and the date of this report

+Directors, to affect substantially the results of the operations of the Company for the financial year in which this report is made.